Mastodon

 TLDR

-- The financial literacy quiz covers five key areas: pensions, ISAs, tax, budgeting, and investing.
+• The free financial literacy quiz covers five areas: pensions, ISAs, tax, budgeting, and investing, and adapts its difficulty to your answers.

-- The results give you a level from Beginner to Expert and suggest areas for improvement.
+• The results give you a level from Beginner to Expert plus a topic-by-topic breakdown, so you know exactly which gap to close first.

 Financial Literacy Quiz: Test Your Money Knowledge

 Most people in the UK leave school without ever being taught how a pension works, what an ISA actually is, or how income tax bands affect their take-home pay.
-These are not niche topics.
-They are the mechanics of everyday life, and not understanding them costs real money.
+These are the mechanics of everyday life, and not understanding them costs real money.

 The problem is that financial literacy is hard to measure.
 You might feel confident about your knowledge, but confidence and competence are not the same thing.
-A 2023 survey by the Money and Pensions Service found that fewer than half of UK adults could correctly answer three basic financial questions covering inflation, interest rates, and risk diversification.
-That gap between what people think they know and what they actually know is where costly mistakes happen.
+Aberdeen's Savings Ladder Index put the standard three-question literacy test to UK adults: 20% could not answer a single question correctly and another 24% managed only one.
+That is 44% of the country - roughly 23.3 million adults - classed as having poor financial literacy.
+The gap between what people think they know and what they actually know is where the costly mistakes happen.

 That is why we built the financial literacy quiz.
 It is a free, adaptive test that measures your knowledge across five core areas of personal finance and assigns you a level from Beginner to Expert.
 No sign-up required.
 Just honest feedback on where you stand and where you can improve.